-(1) Includes the net subsidies from the Participating Jurisdictions and debt service.
+(3) Includes the net subsidies from the Participating Jurisdictions and debt service.
+Includes CRRSAA and ARPA.

-- (2) Such funds are made available under PRIIA and are subject to annual appropriation and certain other conditions.
-Title VI of PRIIA authorized federal funding of capital and preventive maintenance projects of the Authority in the amount not to exceed \$1.5 billion to be available in increments over ten Fiscal Years beginning in Fiscal Year 2009, or until expended.
-Each Fiscal Year since PRIIA was passed, the Authority has received \$150 million thereunder, less FTA adjustments.
-By its terms, PRIIA expired at the end of Federal Fiscal Year 2019 or when all \$1.5 billion authorized thereunder is expended.
-Congress has included PRIIA funding in a stopgap funding bill.
-Even if Federal PRIIA is not renewed in the funding legislation which is pending, it has been assumed for purposes of the Fiscal Year 2022 Budget that the Participating Jurisdictions will continue to fund their matching PRIIA amounts.
-However, there is no certainty that the Participating Jurisdictions will provide such capital funding. - (3) Includes the State PRIIA matching funds.
+(4) Such funds are made available under PRIIA and are subject to annual appropriation and certain other conditions.
+Title VI of PRIIA authorized federal funding of capital and preventive maintenance projects of the Authority in the amount not to exceed \$1.5 billion to be available in increments over ten Fiscal Years.

+(5) Includes the State PRIIA matching funds.
 Such funds can only be used on capital and preventive maintenance projects of the Authority and are made available thereto pursuant to the applicable laws of the District, Maryland, and the Commonwealth.
 Such funds are subject to annual appropriation by such jurisdictions.

-Source - See Approved Fiscal Year 2022 Budget.

-The chart below illustrates the components of the Approved Fiscal Year 2022 Budget Capital Investment Funding, as set forth in TABLE 8.
-Percentages may not total 100% due to rounding.

-Fiscal Year 2022 Budget Capital Investment Funding (\$ millions)

-Source - Provided by the Authority.